 Vanderbilt University and HTH Worldwide insurance offer short-term, international health insurance to any Vanderbilt student or employee going abroad for educational purposes.
 Insurance can be purchased by the week or the month.
-Vanderbilt students who are studying abroad through GEO on Vanderbilt-run programs, exchanges, and certain other programs will also be enrolled in HTH, and the cost is included in the program fee.
+Vanderbilt students who are studying abroad on Vanderbilt-approved programs through GEO will be automatically enrolled in HTH, and the cost is included in the program fee.

 To purchase your insurance independently, you will need to purchase insurance through the HTH website using the Vanderbilt group enrollment code.
 (If you are traveling on a GEO program, GEO will purchase the insurance for you.
 You do not need to do this yourself.)

 Weekly plan: KXP-37915

 Go to the HTH website, then enter the code for into the group access code box, which looks like this:

 All regular, full-time Eligible Participants and their Eligible Dependents of the educational organization or institution who: